Pankajs53/Kubernetes-Notes-Repo/README.md

      - Exposes the service externally using a cloud provider's load balancer.
      - Automatically provisions a public IP, making the application accessible from the internet.
      - This type works primarily in cloud environments.
+## Ingress

+Before Ingress was introduced in Kubernetes, there were a couple of challenges with exposing and managing services:

+### 1. Limited Load Balancing Features:

+a) The load balancing provided by Kubernetes Services was relatively basic, typically using simple round-robin techniques.
+However, more advanced load balancing techniques are often needed in production environments, such as:
+- Ratio-Based Load Balancing
+- Sticky Sessions
+- Path-Based Routing
+- Domain-Based Routing
+- Whitelisting and Blacklisting

+b) These advanced load balancing features are typically provided by enterprise-level load balancers like Nginx and F5.

+### 2. High Cost of Static IPs:

+a) Exposing each service using a LoadBalancer type Service in Kubernetes required a static IP.
+For environments with a large number of services (e.g., 100 services), this could become very costly, as each service would need its own static IP.

+b) Enterprise load balancers allow for more efficient IP management by requiring only one main static IP.
+This IP can handle traffic for multiple services based on domain-based routing, thereby reducing the overall cost.

+### How Ingress Solves These Problems
+Ingress in Kubernetes provides a solution to these issues by:

+1. **Advanced Load Balancing and TLS Termination:**
+   - Ingress allows you to perform enterprise-level load balancing with features such as path-based and domain-based routing.
+It also supports TLS termination, which handles HTTPS traffic.

+2. **Cost Efficiency:**
+   - Instead of needing a separate static IP for each service, Ingress allows multiple services to be exposed through a single IP address.
+This is achieved by routing requests to different services based on rules defined in the Ingress resource, thereby significantly reducing the need for multiple static IPs and the associated costs.

+### Ingress Resources and Ingress Controllers
+- Users create Ingress resources, while load balancing organizations create/write their own Ingress controllers.
+These controllers are typically shared on platforms like GitHub, along with instructions on how to install and use them, either via Helm charts or YAML files.
+- As a user, it's essential to deploy an Ingress controller in addition to creating Ingress resources.
+The choice of Ingress controller depends on your needs.
+At the end of the day, Ingress controllers are a type of load balancer, and some may also function as an API Gateway, offering additional capabilities.

+- The Ingress controller monitors or "watches" for Ingress resources.
+An Ingress resource is simply a YAML file that defines the routing rules.

+- **Note:** If you're running Kubernetes locally, you'll need to map the cluster IP with the domain name through which you want to access the services in the `/etc/hosts` file.